 From advanced reproductive technology to minimally invasive therapies, Innovative Fertility Center offers a comprehensive array of treatment plans surrounding fertility preservation and reproductive treatments.
-Located in Manhattan Beach, California.
+The center is located in Manhattan Beach, California.

 Loma Linda University Center for Fertility and IVF